Heisenberg-617/Robot-assistant-UI/README.md

 # Robot Assistant Chatbot

-A Streamlit-based campus robot assistant UI for the EMINES 2027 robotics project.
+A Streamlit-based campus robot assistant UI for robotics project.
 This project combines conversational AI, voice interaction, document retrieval, and navigation support into a single local UI.

 ## What this project does